 This unique approach can make all the difference in the world.

-For example, many of our most successful patients are often those who sought low-priced hearing aid solutions a big box stores.
-But after going through our process they are able to hear the difference for themselves.
+For example, many of our most successful patients are often those who sought low-priced hearing aid solutions from big box stores.
+But after going through our process, they are able to hear the difference for themselves.

-With auditory training and communication exercises, for example, it’s possible to improve your brain’s sound processing capabilities.
-And that’s why we recommend auditory training for all patients – whether they wear hearing aids or not.
+With auditory training and communication exercises, it’s possible to improve your brain’s sound processing capabilities.
+That’s why we recommend auditory training for all patients - whether they wear hearing aids or not.
 Call us at (916) 646-2471 to schedule your appointment to introduce you to the aural rehabilitation program, Amptify.

 If you’re suffering from hearing loss - even a mild case - let us know ASAP.

-With our diagnostic testing and comprehensive treatment, our goal is to help you hear the world like you’ve never heard of before.
+With our diagnostic testing and comprehensive treatment, our goal is to help you hear the world as you’ve never heard it before.

 To learn more about our full range of hearing loss solutions, schedule an appointment with us today.